epayet/simple-restful/README.md

 * GET       /example            (get all the resources in an array)
 * GET       /example/:name      (get one resource by id)
-* POST      /example            (create a new resource
+* POST      /example            (create a new resource)
 * PUT       /example/:name      (update a resource)
 * DELETE    /example/:name      (delete a resource)

-### Create your own repository

-Here an example to create a custom repository that override a method and log in the console the resource asked.

-    var simpleRestful = require('simple-restful');
-    var server = simpleRestful.createServer();
-    var BaseRepository = simpleRestful.BaseRepository;

-    //new repository constructor
-    //simple dataInfo : {idField: "name", name: "example"}
-    var ConsoleLogRepository = function(dataInfo, options) {
-        //call the parent constructor
-        BaseRepository.call(this, dataInfo, options);
-    };

-    //get the base methods
-    ConsoleLogRepository.prototype = Object.create(BaseRepository.prototype);
-    //override the get method, and log the resource asked ConsoleLogRepository.prototype.get = function(resourceId, callback) {
-        console.log("resource asked: " + resourceId);
-        callback();
-    };
-    //register the ConsoleLogRepository
-    server.registerRepository("ConsoleLog", ConsoleLogRepository);
+### Repositories

+A repository is like a box containing and handling the resources.
+Here are the defaults one, but you can create your own.

+The options can be specified this way in the resource definition:

-    //and finally create a resource that use this repository class var testRepositoryInfo = {
+    var simpleResourceInfo = {
-        name: "repository",
+        name: "example",
         idField: "name",
-        repository: server.getRepository("ConsoleLog")
+        repository: "MongoDB",
+        repositoryOptions: {
+            mongoOptions: {
+                serverUrl: "127.0.0.1:27017",
+                database: "testSimpleRestful"
+            }
+        }
     };
-    server.addResource(testRepositoryInfo);
-    server.run();

-Here are the methods you can override:

-* getAll
-* get
-* add
-* update
-* remove
-* parentDeleted

 #### InMemoryRepository (InMemory)